-With Ren potentially becoming a real threat to Ando when it comes to Ninsko, Ando is definitely starting to become more tense and his character has really started to change.
+With Ren potentially becoming a real threat to Ando when it comes to Ninako, Ando is definitely starting to become more tense and his character has really started to change.
 As a writer, I could see several different ways that his character could go in future volumes, so I’m very interested in seeing how Sakisaka is going to progress Ando’s character, as well as the story as a whole.

-In addition to Strobe Edge, a one-shot that Sakisaka did is included in this volume.
-The one-shot is called Colorless Dreamer, and it focuses on characters who are slightly older than the characters in Strobe Edge.
+In addition to Strobe Edge, a one shot that Sakisaka did is included in this volume.
+The one shot is called Colorless Dreamer, and it focuses on characters who are slightly older than the characters in Strobe Edge.
 In Colorless Dreamer, a young woman named Rena Kowaki lives with her musician boyfriend, Haruka.
 Rena is the one trying to earn money in order for them to eat and keep a roof over their heads, but she keeps getting fired from her jobs.
-One day, she overhears some of the female fans at Haruka’s band’s shows that Rena doesn’t deserve Haruka and that he looks like he’s worn out and has lost weight.
+One day, she overhears some of the female fans at Haruka’s band’s shows saying that Rena doesn’t deserve Haruka and that he looks like he’s worn out and has lost weight.
 Rena starts doubting herself and thinking she doesn’t deserve to be with him.

 Additional posts about Strobe Edge: